-Our sponsor, SRC-NI Holdings, LLC, and Cantor Fitzgerald & Co., the representative of the underwriters, which we refer to as Cantor, have agreed to purchase an aggregate of 500,000 placement units (or 545,000 placement units if the underwriters' over-allotment option is exercised in full) at a price of \$10.00 per unit (454,128 placement units by our sponsor and 45,872 placement units by Cantor), for an aggregate purchase price of \$5,000,000 (or \$5,450,000 if the underwriters' over-allotment option is exercised in full (495,000 placement units by our sponsor and 50,000 placement units by Cantor)).
+Our sponsor, SRC-NI Holdings, LLC, and Cantor Fitzgerald & Co., the underwriter of this offering, which we refer to as Cantor, have agreed to purchase an aggregate of 500,000 placement units (or 545,000 placement units if the underwriter's over-allotment option is exercised in full) at a price of \$10.00 per unit (454,128 placement units by our sponsor and 45,872 placement units by Cantor), for an aggregate purchase price of \$5,000,000 (or \$5,450,000 if the underwriter's over-allotment option is exercised in full (495,000 placement units by our sponsor and 50,000 placement units by Cantor)).
 Each placement unit will be identical to the units sold in this offering, except as described in this prospectus.
 The placement units will be sold in a private placement that will close simultaneously with the closing of this offering, including the over-allotment option, as applicable.

-Our initial stockholders, which include our sponsor, own an aggregate of 4,312,500 shares of our Class B common stock (up to 562,500 shares of which are subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised), which will automatically convert into shares of Class A common stock at the time of our initial business combination, or earlier at the option of the holder, as described herein.
+Our initial stockholders, which include our sponsor, own an aggregate of 4,312,500 shares of our Class B common stock (up to 562,500 shares of which are subject to forfeiture depending on the extent to which the underwriter's over-allotment option is exercised), which will automatically convert into shares of Class A common stock at the time of our initial business combination, or earlier at the option of the holder, as described herein.

 Currently, there is no public market for our units, Class A common stock or warrants.
-We have applied to list our units on the Nasdaq Capital Market, or Nasdaq, under the symbol "SRACU".
-We expect that our units will be listed on the Nasdaq Capital Market on or promptly after the date of this prospectus.
-We cannot guarantee that our securities will be approved for listing on Nasdaq.
+Our units have been approved for listing on the Nasdaq Capital Market, or Nasdaq, under the symbol "SRACU" on or promptly after the date of this prospectus.
 We expect the Class A common stock and warrants comprising the units will begin separate trading on the 52nd day following the date of this prospectus unless Cantor informs us of its decision to allow earlier separate trading, subject to our satisfaction of certain conditions.
 Once the securities comprising the units begin separate trading, we expect that the Class A common stock and warrants will be listed on Nasdaq under the symbols "SRAC" and "SRACW," respectively.